“Or… just write me a check, genau? Like a normal person.”

 A silence.
 He could just about catch the continuous tapping sound of a mechanical pencil.

-“Where?”
-She finally said.
+“Where?” she finally said.
 The curiosity in her voice was unmistakably present.

 “My place.
 Downtown.”